manassadasivuni/dg/_posts/2020-08-14-0002-explaining-the-ibdp.md

 - Social and Cultural Anthropology
 - World Religions

 The subject names are fairly self-explanatory so I won't go into detail about what they contain.
-I take Business management and Economics.
+I take Business Management and Economics.

 ### Sciences
 Another one of the most interesting groups but it's not limited to the three "standard" sciences: